 Under NEPA, alternatives must be developed, considered and discussed to a comparable level of detail.
-CEQ states that agencies shall "Devote substantial treatment to each alternative considered in detail including the proposed action so that reviewers may evaluate their comparative merits (40 CFR 1502.14)."

 Under specific circumstances, 23 USC 139 (f)(4)(D) allows lead agencies to develop the officially identified preferred alternative to a higher level of detail than the others in an EIS.
 The Act permits this: (1) to facilitate the development of mitigation measures or (2) to facilitate concurrent review and compliance with other applicable environmental laws.
 The lead agency must determine that developing a higher level of detail for the preferred alternative will not prevent it from making an impartial decision regarding alternative selection in the NEPA process.